The US and the UK offer tax-advantageous investment options that very few people worldwide are lucky enough to put their hands on!

 Founded in 1992, Saxo Bank is a danish online broker with a high reputation among its peers.
 Through your Stocks and Shares ISA, you can invest in more than 11,000 stocks, ETFs and bonds.
 It also has a “Managed Portfolios” feature (similar to a Robo-Advisor).

-commission-free stocks and ETFs trading (+6500 global stocks and ETFs), no foreign exchange fees, and presents fractional shares.
-Over 15 million customers.
+Commission-free stocks and ETFs trading (+10,000 global stocks and ETFs), 0.15% of foreign exchange fees, and presents fractional shares—over 15 million customers.
 No fees are applied in their ISA Account (commissions, annual service fee, and dividend reinvestment).
 New users get one free share of up to €100 by using the code IITW.
 Read our Trading212 review.

 Disclaimer: 76% of retail CFD accounts lose money.